iterative/ldb-resources/documentation/Command-summary.md

 Where,
 * `object-list` is one or more arguments of the following object identifier types: `0x<sum>` | `object_path` | `ds:<name>[.v<num>]`
 * A single `ADD` call may only use one of these types.
-For example you may pass multiple datasets to `ADD` but not both a dataset and an object identifer, `0x<sum>`.
+For example you may pass multiple datasets, but not both a dataset and an object hashsum.

 `ADD` is the main workhorse of LDB as it allows users to add any data sample(s) to the currently staged workspace dataset from various sources.